Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Load
 ----
 A character's Load capacity is equal to their Brawn rounded down.
 They may carry Bulk up to or equal their Load without penalty.
-A character may carry over this limit, up to twice their Load, but will suffer a -1 :term:`die penalty` to all Brawn or Grace based rolls and must spend an additional 1 tax Stamina on any action costing Stamina.
+A character may carry over this limit, up to twice their Load, but will suffer a -1 :term:`die penalty` to all Brawn or Grace based rolls and must spend an additional 1 taxed Stamina on any action costing Stamina.
 A character physically cannot carry more than twice their Load.

 ..
 Tip::
       An item marked with Light or 'L' for its Bulk weighs nothing.
 As an optional rule for GMs who want to avoid players carrying around infinite tiny baubles, Light items can instead be counted as 1/3 of a point of Bulk, and simply count them against Load only every third item.